 To that end, being data-driven isn’t the goal — it’s being insights-driven, and that’s also really where the challenge lies.
 And the core of the problem is the idea that your data should work for you, not the other way around.
 Often data is inaccessible or unstructured, making it impossible to learn anything from it.
 Outdated, messy, or disagreeing data sets can make team discussions inefficient.

 When data is available, there’s often so much of it that decision-makers can’t know what to focus on, so they cherry pick the stats that most support what they already want to do.
 Oftentimes executives only rely on data when it supports their instincts, so in order to truly activate the data at your disposal, you need to ensure that your data makes the transition to insights.
 Data alone is not enough; you need to support high-quality data with transparent algorithms in order to help teams agree on what the data at their disposal means.

-In order to be fully data-driven, data needs to be accurate, accessible, and integrated:
+In order to move beyond the isolated data-driven insights to become fully insights-driven as an organization, data needs to be accurate, accessible, and integrated:

 Integrated data usage only occurs when data analysis and exploration are incorporated into business and decision-making processes.
 The organizational changes surrounding data usage are often overlooked, but data leaders understand that serious commitment is required.
 Unless executives and data scientists alike implement the necessary process changes, organizations will never truly be data-driven.